Arbiter1223/Daigaku-Gurashi-Custom-Students/README.md

 Here, you can view all of the custom student files currently in the database.
 When you view a student, it will display a picture of them (WIP) and some general information about them as well as provide a download link for the actual .student file.
 To save a student file, right-click the download link, and select "Save as".

+If you would like to contribute to the Custom Student Database, you may do so on the <a href="https://discord.gg/B5GrG6d">Daigaku Gurashi Discord server</a> <strong>(not intended for those under the age of 18)</strong>.
+Navigate to the channel titled "custom-students", and upload your .student file there (you may need a role before you can upload; just chat in the server to obtain a role).
+Be sure to also upload an image of your student and add a short description to tell everyone more about your student.
+All students uploaded to that channel will be added to the Custom Student Database so long as they include a picture and description.

+As Daigaku Gurashi is updated, the students in the database are also updated to be compatible with the latest version.
+This means that you don't have to worry about manually updating the student(s) you upload, but it also means there's a chance your student(s) may be updated in a way you do not like.
+If you would like to update your student in the database, simply upload the updated .student file as you would with a new student, and be sure to mention that it is an update for your preexisting student.
+All changes by the original authors supersede any changes I make in the updating process, so you can make sure your students in the database are exactly the way you want them to be.

-Just like the game, the Custom Student Database is a major work in progress, so bear that in mind for the moment as you browse through the students.
+Just like the game, the Custom Student Database is a work in progress, so bear that in mind for the moment as you browse through the students.
 Currently, only some students have proper images and thumbnails; however, ALL students are up-to-date and are ready to be downloaded and used in the game.
 Thank you, and enjoy your new classmates!

 ### -Arbiter1223